apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Mark Zuckerberg made more than $28 billion this morning after Meta stock makes record surge**
+**When is the 2024 NBA trade deadline?
+Everything to know**

-You can read more about it [here](https://www.cnn.com/2024/02/02/business/meta-stock-surge-mark-zuckerberg/index.html).
+You can read more about it [here](https://www.nba.com/news/everything-to-know-about-2024-nba-trade-deadline).

 ## Requirements
 - Python 3.8